Guar gum futures fall on lower demand

 Magazine Archives

-New Delhi, Apr 15 (PTI) Guar gum prices fell by Rs 58 to Rs 9,095 per 5 quintal in futures market Monday on liquidated holdings by the operators in line with a weak market cues.
+New Delhi, Apr 3 (PTI) Guar gum prices fell by Rs 114 to Rs 9,110 per 5 quintal in futures market Wednesday on liquidated holdings by the operators in line with weak physical market trend.
 Marketmen attributed the downward trend in guar gum prices to thin demand and increasing supplies from growing regions in the spot market.
-At the National Commodity and Derivatives Exchange, guar gum for May contracts slipped by Rs 58, or 0.63 per cent, to Rs 9,095 per 5 quintal with an open interest of 67,710 lots.
-Also, delivery for June contracts fell by Rs 56, or 0.6 per cent, to Rs 9,238 per 5 quintal, while open interest stood at 6,425 lots.
-PTI RUJ SHWSHW
+At the National Commodity and Derivatives Exchange, guar gum for May contracts slipped by Rs 114, or 1.24 per cent, to Rs 9,110 per 5 quintal with an open interest of 2,630 lots.
+Also, delivery for June contracts fell by Rs 128, or 1.37 per cent, to Rs 9215 per 5 quintal, while open interest stood at 70,380 lots.
+PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today